MicrosoftDocs/customer-voice/cv-docs/plan-survey.md

 It's important to have a plan for creating your surveys.
 Here are a few things to think about when you're creating surveys:

--   How do you want to collaborate?
-For example, do you want to share the survey as a template or invite other people to collaborate?

 -   What's the purpose of your survey?
 For example, you might want to interact with your customers, promote new products or services, or measure customer satisfaction.
 If your goal is to measure something, what and how do you want to measure it?

 -   How long do you want the survey to be?
 Keep in mind that longer surveys tend to have higher abandon rates.
 A good rule of thumb is to keep surveys shorter than five minutes, or no longer than 10 questions (depending on the type of questions you ask).